Shuvasish/new/README.md

 # new
-make a responsive img container
+make a responsive img container with grid layout.